-Responsibilities for Orders of Protection, No-Contact Orders, Restraining Orders, or Similar Lawful Orders Issued by a criminal, civil, or tribal court deterrent to further conflict or situational complication.
+Responsibilities for Orders of Protection, No-Contact Orders, Restraining Orders, or Similar Lawful Orders Issued by a criminal, civil, or tribal court

+When initial inquiry indicates persistent and potentially escalating conflict between members of all TTUHSC communities, a "No-Contact Order" may be issued as a remedial, non-punitive deterrent to further conflict or situational complication.
 "No-Contact Orders" can be issued by the Office of Student Affairs, or the Department of Human Resources.
 The notice serves as an official institutional directive that the parties have no contact.
 Contact cannot occur in person, by telephone, email, text message or other electronic means of communication, or through a third party (other than an attorney).
 Should contact need to occur, the student or employee should coordinate with the TTUHSC Title IX Coordinator, the Office of Student Affairs, or the Department of Human Resources.
 This notice may also contain other information related to changes in class or work schedules, or other restrictions to facilitate the "No-Contact Order."